-Records should be reviewed so that potential patterns of concerning, inappropriate or problematic behaviour can be identified.
-Where a pattern of such behaviour is identified, the Academy should decide on a course of action, either through its disciplinary procedures or where a pattern of behaviour moves from a concern to meeting the harm threshold, in which case it should be referred to the LADO - see Section 1 above.
+Records should be reviewed so that potential patterns of inappropriate problematic or concerning behaviour can be identified.
+Where a pattern of such behaviour is identified, the Academy should decide on a course of action, either through its disciplinary procedures or where a pattern of behaviour moves from a low-level concern to meeting the harm threshold, in which case it should be referred to the LADO - see Section 1 above.
 Consideration should also be given to whether there are wider cultural issues within the Academy that enabled the behaviour to occur and where appropriate policies could be revised, or extra training delivered to minimise the risk of it happening again.